 Mark is also active in middle market workouts and insolvencies, and has represented ABL lenders in dozens of matters throughout his career.
 He has been involved in a broad array of industries over the course of his career, including media, energy, insurance, retail, apparel, shipping, telecommunications, cable and general manufacturing.

-In Chambers USA 2013, Mark is recognized as a leading practitioner in Bankruptcy & Restructuring where he is described as "… not only very strong on legal skills, but his business skills make him a critical partner in complex and long-lived restructuring situations."
+In Chambers USA 2014, Mark is recognized as a leading practitioner in Bankruptcy & Restructuring, where he is described as “very smart and sensitive to the legal, business and personal needs of the client.
+He gets consensus in very complex matters.”
 He has also been recognized in Chambers USA: America’s Leading Lawyers for Business.
 He has chaired and participated in numerous insolvency panels and programs on several topics, including cross-border insolvencies, debtor-in-possession financing and commercial loan workouts.